The Bankrate promise

 Why Florida homeowners need flood insurance

-Of the top 15 metropolitan areas in the United States at risk for storm surge and hurricane wind damage, six are in Florida.
-The National Flood Insurance Program (NFIP) notes that the average claim payout for Florida flood damage is $28,900.
+Despite much of Florida being at risk for flood damage, only 13 percent of homes in the state have a flood insurance policy.
+But the National Flood Insurance Program (NFIP) notes that the average claim payout for Florida flood damage is $28,900, which means that homeowners without flood insurance are risking hefty expenses.
 Flood insurance can help pay for the devastating damage that floods can cause — even one inch of water can cause up to $25,000 in damage to a home.
-However, despite the risk, only 13% of Floridian households have flood insurance.

 Flood insurance is not a part of standard homeowners insurance coverage.
 Many homeowners mistakenly think that flood damage will be covered by their home insurance policy, only to find out that they must pay for damages out of pocket.
-Considering and potentially purchasing flood insurance before a flood event happens could help you protect your finances from the threat of costly repairs.
+Considering and potentially purchasing flood insurance before a flood event happens — most policies have a 30-day waiting period, with a few exceptions — could help you protect your finances from the threat of costly repairs.

 Cost of flood insurance in Florida

-Flood insurance is available from the NFIP, with the backing of the Federal Emergency Management Agency (FEMA) and several private insurers.
+Flood insurance is available from the National Flood Insurance Program (NFIP), with the backing of the Federal Emergency Management Agency (FEMA) and several private insurers.
 NFIP insurance is available when you live in an area that supports floodplain management ordinances; currently, the NFIP has 23,000 communities.
+The NFIP reports that the average cost of flood insurance is $700 per year, but your rate will depend on your specific rating factors and may be much higher depending on your area’s risk level.

 FEMA uses flood zones to determine how likely flooding is in a given area.
 Different flood zone designations have different risk levels.
 Generally, zones B, C and X have a moderate-to-low risk of flooding, while zones that start with A or V have a higher risk.
 Subzones, like zone AE or zone V1, exist within the high-risk zones to give a more detailed view of the risk in that area.
 A location with a zone D designation means no mapping has been done in that area, and the flood risk is unknown.
 Generally, the higher the risk of flooding in your area, the more expensive your policy is likely to be.